bibanon/BASC-eBookGenerator/README.md

     - type: subtitle
       text: An investigation of metadata

-> **Note:** Subtitles are only supported in EPUB, and not in Kindle-readable MOBI.
-KindleGen will not compile an EPUB file with a subtitle.
+> **Note:** KindleGen will not convert an EPUB file with a subtitle, since subtitles are not supported in Kindle-readable MOBI.
-> When generating a MOBI ebook, comment out the subtitle type (precede the lines with `#`), or remove those lines entirely.
+> When generating a MOBI ebook, comment out the subtitle entry (precede the lines with `#`), or remove those lines entirely.

 Give credit to contributors in this book under the `creator` entry.